UPM-ROB-Lab/IJPR-2025/README.md

 </div>

 ### 3. **Stimulus Flow Presentation**
 The experiment utilized the **Psychtoolbox** in MATLAB to present images sequentially.
-The experimenter’s emotional responses were induced by observing the content of the displayed images, while EEG signals were simultaneously recorded.
+The experimenter's emotional responses were induced by observing the content of the displayed images, while EEG signals were simultaneously recorded.
 The related code can be found in the file [VisualPresentation.m](./code/VisualPresentation.m).

 <div align="center">